 How to Drink Sake

 Now comes the fun part and final step: drinking the sake!
 The most common questions we hear from sake beginners are:

-- Should you drink sake cold, warm – or at room temperature?
+- Should you drink sake cold, warm, or at room temperature?

 - What kind of cup or glass should you drink it out of?

 There is no hard-and-fast rule, and the most important considerations are the particular sake in question and your own preferences.

 Some sake is at its best cold, while others taste perfect when warmed.
 Every sake is different, and sake connoisseurs will tell you to experiment.
 Our philosophy is: Do what tastes best to you.
 It’s no fun if you’re worried about whether what you’re doing is right or wrong.